MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-function.md

 >
 > * If the function doesn't exist, an error is returned.
 For creating a new function, see [`.create function`](create-function.md)
 > * Not all Kusto types are supported in `let` statements.
 Supported types are: string, long, datetime, timespan, and double.
 > * Use `skipvalidation` to skip semantic validation of the function.
-This is useful when functions are created in an incorrect order and F1 that uses F2 is created earlier.
+This is useful when a function is created before some any of the objects referenced in its body.
+For example, if Function1 which references Function2 and Table1 is created earlier than those two other objects.

 ## Example